godotengine/godot-docs/classes/class_physics2dserver.rst

 Description
 -----------

-Physics 2D Server is the server responsible for all 2D physics.
+Physics2DServer is the server responsible for all 2D physics.
 It can create many kinds of physics objects, but does not insert them on the node tree.

 Method Descriptions
 -------------------